2025 Arizona Cardinals season: Notable injuries

-The Cardinals suffered major losses due to injury this season included the loss of Sean Murphy-Bunting and Starling Thomas V before the season started.
-In week 3 starting running back James Conner was lost for the season.
-The following week Trey Benson suffered a knee injury that required surgery with a return probable within 4 to 6 weeks after sustaining the injury.
-In addition first round draft choice Walter Nolen III hurt his calf and didn't play till week 9.
-Quarterback Kyler Murray has been out since week 6 with an ankle injury.
-Star receiver Marvin Harrison Jr. suffered a concussion in week 6 and missed the majority of the game.
-In week 11 Harrison Jr was ruled out for at least 1 week with appendicitis.
-Emari Demercado was injured and was not able to practice in a large portion of the week 6 game and missed week 7 entirely.
-Max Melton and Will Johnson have been on and off the injury report.
-Punter Blake Gillikin is currently on the injured reserve with a back issue.
+The Cardinals lost many players to injury this season, included the loss of Sean Murphy-Bunting and Starling Thomas V before the season started.
+In week 3, James Conner was lost for the season.
+The following week Trey Benson suffered a season ending knee injury.
+In addition first round draft choice Walter Nolen III played just 6 games.
+Quarterback Kyler Murray was lost for the season.
+Marvin Harrison Jr. missed 5 games to injury in 2025.
+Emari Demercado missed 3 games due to injury.
+Max Melton missed 7 games to injury.
+Will Johnson did not participate in 5 games.
+Punter Blake Gillikin missed the final 12 games due to a back injury.
 Will Hernandez missed the first 4 weeks with an ACL injury.
 The Cardinals also lost Travis Vokolek and Tip Reiman for the season.
 Garrett Williams been yet another cardinals cornerback hurt.
 Zay Jones tore his Achilles tendon and is out for the year.
-Simi Fehoko has been placed on injured reserve.
+Mack Wilson has been placed on injured reserve with a rib injury.
+Josh Sweat was hurt in the Cardinals week 16 game and ruled out for the game.
+Simi Fehoko has been placed on injured reserve for a broken arm, sprained ankle, and a concussion.